dwjohnston/interview-questions/questions_to_ask_employers.md

 Unprofitable start ups are going to be pivoting a lot more as they try to find what works.
 This might be fine for you, but it's good to know what you're getting into.

+## Can you tell me about a time you've had to manage a difficult team member?

+**Ask if** they've asked you a similar question.

+I'm curious what their response will be.

 ## Can I have my feedback on my application?

 **Ask if** you were unsuccessful after an interview.